 Open Houses Are Magnets For Crime

-When you are trying to sell your home, you probably expect your real estate agent to hold at least one open house.
-After all, you have seen the signs in your neighborhood and oodles of cars parked in front of the open house right?
+When trying to sell your home, you probably expect your real estate agent to hold at least one open house.

 Many Realtors are big proponents of open houses, and it makes sense to do what your real estate agent advises – right?